Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

 ## Check confirmation transaction

 A confirmation transaction provides numerous payment-related details on a refund, which may vary depending on the payment service provider settings.
-To decide whether you can execute, reject or void a transaction, you can check its details.
+To decide whether you can execute, reject, or void a transaction, you can check its details.

 #### Prerequisites